Historic Yorktown is Open

-- Mobjack Bay Coffee Roasters & Petite Cafe: Open for outdoor dining, online ordering, and pick-up at delivery window.
-Customers with a mask and no COVID-19 symptoms or exposure are allowed inside to place an order.
+- Mobjack Bay Coffee Roasters & Petite Cafe: Open for outdoor dining and limited indoor dining.
+Online ordering and pick-up at delivery window are still available for customers.
+Only customers with a masks and no COVID-19 symptoms or exposure are allowed inside to place an order.

 - Umi Sushi: Open for indoor dining, patio seating & takeout.

 - Water Street Grille: Limited outdoor and indoor dining available.
 No alcohol sales after 10 p.m.

 - Yorktown Pub: Open for outdoor dining & takeout.
 Limited indoor seating.
 No alcohol sales after 10 p.m.

 - Custom House: Open by appointment only

 - Colonial National Historical Park: Outdoor tent staffed by park rangers 7 days a week, weather permitting

 - National Park Service Picnic Area: Open